pvcraven/3d_graphics_class/source/assignments/final_assignment/index.rst

 1. Elect one person in your group to upload all the files
 2. "Pack" all Blender files
-3. Upload all required ``.blend`` files
+3. Upload all required ``.blend`` files.
+Do not upload ``.blend1`` files.
+Those are not the files you are looking for.
-4. Upload all images or movies (links to YouTube, Vimeo, or similar are ok)
+4. Upload all rendered images or movies (links to YouTube, Vimeo, or similar are ok)
 5. Upload a document with all citations of work used
 6. Upload rubric spreadsheet :download:`CIS_Final_Project_Template.xlsx<CIS_Final_Project_Template.xlsx>`.
     Spell check the spreadsheet before turning it in.